Why Is Flexibility Important?

 It’s important to have and most of us have at least enough flexibility in our muscles to perform basic tasks, but how does flexibility play into your fitness training?

 Flexibility Versus Mobility

 These two terms are often thought to mean the same thing.
 That is not the case.
 Flexibility refers to the ability your soft tissues - the muscles in your body - have to stretch.
-Mobility is a more general term that references the ability to reach full range of motion in a specific area.
+Mobility is a more general term that references the ability to reach the full range of motion in a specific area.
 Flexibility is a part of mobility, but they are not mutually exclusive.
 One can be flexible and not mobile, just as one can be mobile while still lacking flexibility.

 The Benefits Of Good Flexibility

 Being flexible is much more than just being able to sit in a split comfortably.
 Having good flexibility and muscles that have the ability to stretch offers a number of benefits for your overall wellbeing.